triosdirkvos/trimax/README.md

 ---

-For more detailed information, see TRImax Wiki
+For more detailed information, see TRImax Wiki [TRImax Wiki](https://github.com/triosdirkvos/trimax/wiki)